stoneyang/HDR_Toolbox/README.md

 hdr_toolbox
 ===========

-HDR Toolbox for processing HDR images into MATLAB and Octave
+HDR Toolbox for processing High Dynamic Range (HDR) images into MATLAB and Octave